 Chemotherapy uses medications (chemicals) to stop cancer growth and spread and to prevent cancer from recurring by causing rapidly dividing cancer cells to become damaged and die.
 For women with vulvar cancer, chemotherapy is most commonly administered at the same time as radiation.
 This “radiosensitizing” chemotherapy is a low dose of chemotherapy that improves the efficacy of radiation.
 The most commonly used chemotherapy drug for vulvar cancer is cisplatin.

 You may qualify to participate in a clinical trial, which is a research study to learn more about promising new treatments or supportive care therapies.
-The hope is to improve the quality of life and survivorship of cervical cancer patients.
+The hope is to improve the quality of life and survivorship of cancer patients.
 You can talk to your care team about whether a clinical trial is an option for you.

 Gynecologic Oncology Survivorship Program

 Once you’re finished with treatment, you’ll enter a period of surveillance to make sure the cancer doesn’t return, and if it does, to catch it early.

 Our experts in the Gynecologic Oncology Survivorship Program create an individualized Survivorship Plan for you.
 This plan is a comprehensive assessment that includes all the treatment you received, possible late side effects to watch for, a blueprint for future cancer screening, a surveillance plan, and a personalized plan for wellness activities to improve your lifestyle.